Skip to content

 Here the AI developer configures a set of tools for data collection, synchronization, transformation, and analysis.
 In many cases for ML applications, software developers will train a neural network per the stakeholders’ requirements.
 Once the development team trains the AI, they will complete the development of the software application to include creating a user interface.
 Subsequently, the development team releases the software into production.
 So in the context of decision support, the AI development team completes the first two steps of the decision support process listed below.

 • Step 1: Identify Data-Collection Opportunities.
-In the case of ML AI, the software development team identifies the data set that will be used to train the AI application.
+In the case of ML and LLM AI, the software development team identifies the data sets that will be used to train the AI application.

 • Step 2: Gather And Collate Data.
 Again, here the software development team working with AI gathers and collates the data as part of training the AI application.

 In the AI execution phase, the AI ML application is now in production.
-As an example, let’s use ChatGPT as the production AI application.
-In this case, the ChatGPT application is looking for an input prompt from the user.
-Once it has the input, it will process the data, and provide a response.
+As an example, let’s use ChatGPT.
+In this case, the ChatGPT application is ready, on-demand, waiting for input from a user’s prompt.
+Once it has the input, it will process the data, and provide a rapid response.
 From there the human can make a decision on what to do next.
 However, remember this is a simple example.
 Indeed, there are increasingly many more examples where AI acts as an agent and is completely autonomous in the decision-making process such as a self-driving car.
-So in regard to decision-making, this AI execution phase is where AI can either support, augment, or even act autonomously.
+So in regard to decision-making, this AI production phase is where AI can either support, augment, or even act autonomously.

 • Step 3: AI Analyzes Data And Multiple Decision Alternatives.
-Here the AI application takes the input from the user’s prompt.
-Then the AI will evaluate multiple decision alternations and narrow down feasible options based on the criteria provided or inferred in the user prompt.
+For instance, a LLM-based software application takes the input from the user’s prompt asking for decision alternatives.
+Then the AI will evaluate the prompt and narrow down feasible options based on the criteria provided or inferred from the user input.

 • Step 4: AI Suggests Options And Provides Recommendations.
 If programmed or requested in the user prompt, the AI application will come back with one or multiple answers.
 Or the user could ask the AI to regenerate a response that would more than likely provide other feasible alternatives.

 • Step 5: AI / Human Makes Decision To Proceed.
-In the case of ChatGPT, the user will make the decision on what to do with the ChatGPT output.
-For more autonomous AI applications such as an autonomous vehicle or an AI agent, the AI would make the decision.
+In the case of ChatGPT, the user can make the decision based on the ChatGPT response and other decision factors.
+For more autonomous AI applications such as an autonomous vehicle or an AI agent, the AI would make the decision based on previous or pre-programmed guidance.
 Also, if it is autonomous, it would then execute the decision.

-For more on AI’s impact on decision-making, see Comidor’s 5 Applications of Artificial Intelligence in Decision Making.
-Also, for more on AI decision-making models, see Eric Colson‘s What AI-Driven Decision Making Looks Like (see chart below).
+For more on AI’s impact on decision-making, see Comidor’s 5 Applications of Artificial Intelligence in Decision Making, Haley Massa’s article, What Does the ML Lifecycle Look Like for LLMs in Practice? and IBM’s article, What is a machine learning pipeline?.
+Also, for more on AI decision-making models, see Eric Colson‘s What AI-Driven Decision Making Looks Like.

 When considering the use of AI to enhance business decision-making, it is always important to weigh key factors such as costs, implementation time, and business priorities.
-In addition to these considerations, here are some general guidelines for determining whether to employ AI and for which purposes.
-Below, we will look at where there are opportunities for fully automated AI decision-making (autonomous), decision augmentation or decision support.
+In addition to these considerations, there are some general guidelines you can follow to determine whether to employ AI and for which purposes.
+Below, I’ll share with you the opportunities where businesses can leverage AI to fully automate decision-making (autonomous), augment decision-making, leverage intelligent tools for decision support, and supercharge executive decision-making.

 AI Decision Automation - Autonomous vehicles

 “Whenever you’re making an important decision, first ask if it gets you closer to your goals or farther away.
 If the answer is closer, pull the trigger.
-If it’s farther away, make a different choice.
-Conscious choice making is a critical step in making your dreams a reality.”
+If it’s farther away, make a different choice. ”

 Jillian Michaels